Braian Volpini

-Braian Alexis Volpini (born 16 June 1998) is an Argentine professional footballer who plays as a central midfielder for General Paz Juniors.
+Braian Alexis Volpini (born 16 June 1998) is an Argentine professional footballer who plays as a midfielder for Italian Eccellenza side Fabbrico.

 Career

 Volpini's career with Belgrano began in 2017, when he made his debut on 22 June as a second-half substitute in an Argentine Primera División match against Newell's Old Boys.
 In January 2018, Volpini joined Maltese Premier League side Senglea Athletic on loan.
 He featured five times, prior to signing permanently in the following August.
 Goals followed in 2018–19 against Valletta, St. Andrews and Tarxien Rainbows as they placed eleventh.
 On 25 July 2019, Volpini moved to Italy with Serie B's Livorno.
 However, in September, Volpini would join Eccellenza Campania team Puteolana.
 He left in 2020.

 Volpini returned to his homeland in March 2021 to sign with Torneo Regional Federal Amateur side General Paz Juniors.
+In August 2021, Volpini returned to Italy, signing with Eccellenza side Ciliverghe.
+In the summer 2022, he moved to fellow league club Pozzonovo.
+In September 2023, Volpini joined Fabbrico.

 Personal life

 Whilst with Puteolana, Volpini ran into financial difficulties after a lack of bonuses due to the COVID-19 pandemic.
 His teammates Mario Follera and Paolo Sardo assisted him, while Frattese president Adamo Guarino donated him €500.